Summer Academy in Science, Technology, Engineering & Mathematics, 2019

-The Department of Mathematics at California State University, Fresno in collaboration with Community Based Learning, San Joaquin Valley Mathematics Project (SJVMP) and Mathematics and Science Teacher Initiative (MSTI) offers a unique opportunity for motivated elementary and middle school students to experience a challenging and enjoyable learning opportunity.
+The Department of Mathematics at California State University, Fresno in collaboration with San Joaquin Valley Mathematics Project (SJVMP) and Mathematics and Science Teacher Initiative (MSTI) offers a unique opportunity for motivated elementary, middle, and high school students to experience a challenging and enjoyable learning opportunity.

 - Intensive learning experience through challenging tasks in an enjoyable environment.